 Saadiyat Island, the “Island of Happiness”, is connected to the island of Abu Dhabi City and Yas Island by a bridge.

 The Saadiyat Island is intended to accommodate the cultural district in Abu Dhabi with Zayed National Museum, Abu Dhabi Louvre, Abu Dhabi Guggenheim, the Maritime Museum and the Performing Arts Center.

 Manarat Al Saadiyat hosts regular exhibitions.
 On the island there is the Saadiyat Beach Golf Club and the New York University Abu Dhabi, very active in the community for the innovative calendar of artistic events and performances.
-Also, there are private beaches, connected to the hotels, and an amazing public beach.
+Also, there are many private beaches, connected to the hotels.